Sammaye/mongoglue/README.md

 As I said earlier.
 A lot of the documentation and examples can be found in various files within the `tests` folder.
 The `tests` folder is designed to provide a set of standard tests with full examples of using 99% of the ORMs functionality.
 The file `document.php` and the models in `tests/documents` would be of particular interest to new users.

+## Known Flaws

+- mongoglue does not support field selectivity at the moment
+- mongoglue does not support [covered queries](http://docs.mongodb.org/manual/applications/indexes/#create-indexes-that-support-covered-queries)
+- mongoglue cannot eager load relationships for models for use with in-memory sorting on the application end

+And probably more but that's what I could think of immediately.